Here Come the Littles: Release

 Along with The Smurfs and the Magic Flute and The Secret of the Sword, Here Come the Littles was among the first animated films handled by U.S. distributor Atlantic Releasing.
 The film was based on the ABC TV series of the same name, and produced in France by DIC Entertainment in conjunction with ABC.

 Here Come the Littles was released theatrically in early 1985, and was released on the VHS format in late 1985 by CBS/Fox's Playhouse Video label, under license from ABC Video Enterprises.

 The VHS was re-released by BMG Kidz in late 1992 under the DIC Toon-Time Video label.

-It was re-released on VHS and released on DVD by Sterling Entertainment on February 24, 2004.
+It was re-released on VHS and released on DVD by Sterling Entertainment Group on February 24, 2004.
 The DVD was re-issued by NCircle Entertainment on August 21, 2007.

 In 1984, Scholastic Books published a 64-page tie-in adaptation of Here Come the Littles by Lorentz Carlson and John Lawrence Peterson.